 Sega Tablet is an antibiotic.
 It works by stopping the action of a bacterial enzyme called DNA-gyrase.
 This prevents the bacterial cells from dividing and repairing, thereby killing them.

-It is generally safe to consume alcohol with Sega Tablet.
+It is unsafe to consume alcohol with Sega Tablet.

 Sega Tablet may cause diarrhea or rash in the baby

 Sega Tablet may cause side effects which could affect your ability to drive.

 The most common side effects that can occur when taking Sega Tablet are usually mild nausea, vomiting, stomach ache, diarrhea, dizziness, and headache.This may affect your ability to drive.